 I knew that for the exhibition I would need photos of different formats, and working with the medium format would allow me to obtain very large prints.

 Choosing the films was rather easy.
 For the smaller format I’ve always loved Kodak Tri-X 400, an all-round classic film, rich in tones that never fails.
 For the medium format I used Kodak T-Max because of its particularly thin tabular grain, which is perfect for very large prints.
-I also took with me several rolls of Kodak 125 in case of extremely bright light.
+I also took with me several rolls of Kodak Plus-X 125 in case of extremely bright light.
 Everything considered, I carried around 100 rolls in total…

 Out on the Field